 - Please call the office as soon as your family is settled at home to schedule your child’s first well child check.
 If your child has any complications during or shortly after birth please continue to see his/her pediatrician (assigned in the hospital) until they are discharged to “standard” outpatient care.

 - Please have the hospital, birth center or midwife fax records to (406) 552-4203 shortly after birth.

-- Please arrive 15 minutes early to the appointment, or have the pediatric paperwork completely filled out.
-This is extremely important, or I may be unable to see your child.
-Forms can be found on our website under “For Patients > Forms
+- Please arrive 15 minutes early to the appointment, AND have the pediatric paperwork completely filled out.
+This is extremely important, or we may be unable to see your child.

 - Please bring 2 warm blankets with you to the visit, as well as extra diapers in case your baby has a wet diaper during the visit.

 Well baby checks typically occur at 24-48 hours, 3-7 days, 2 weeks, 2 months, 4 months, 6 months, 9 months, and 12 months.
 Some babies will need additional weight checks, especially early in life.